Twitter monthly usage drops, company warns it will fall again

-NEW YORK (Reuters) - Twitter Inc on Thursday reported a larger-than-expected decline in monthly users in the third quarter, its second straight quarterly drop, and predicted the figure will fall again in the current period.
+NEW YORK, Oct 25 (Reuters) - Twitter Inc on Thursday reported a larger-than-expected decline in monthly users in the third quarter, its second straight quarterly drop, and predicted the figure will fall again in the current period.

 The company posted revenue and profit ahead of Wall Street estimates though as advertising sales surged 29 percent.